 Category Settings Scenario The VS_015_DUT_SIPv4 Hold - UnHold with Registration, Path Confirmation test scenario is completely configured and supports authentication at test scenario level.
 Channel#0: Make Registration, Make Call, Generate DTMF, Detect DTMF, Hold, Sleep, UnHold, Generate DTMF, Detect DTMF, End Call Initiate.
 Channel#1: Make Registration, Receive Call, Detect DTMF, Generate DTMF, onHold, Sleep, onUnHold, Detect DTMF, Generate DTMF, End Call Receive.
-Execution Settings For each signaling channel, a unique (IP, port, phone) tuple is generated using the following Channel Mapping settings: IP: Use Consecutive values (per port) TCP/UDP/TLS port: Use same value Phone: Use consecutive values (per port) For each media channel, a unique ( IP , port) tuple is generated using the following Channel Mapping settings: IP: Use Consecutive values (per port)UDP port: Use same value Dial Plan The Receive_Call activity is configured as call destination.
-SIP Settings The SIP port has the default setting [5060-]; only the first value of the series is used because of the TCP/UDP/TLS port: Use same value setting from the Execution Settings page.
+Execution Settings For each signaling channel, a unique (IP, port, phone) tuple is generated by using the following Channel Mapping settings: IP: Use Consecutive values (per port) TCP/UDP/TLS port: Use same value Phone: Use consecutive values (per port) For each media channel, a unique (IP, port) tuple is generated using the following Channel Mapping settings: IP: Use Consecutive values (per port) For each media channel, a unique (IP, port) tuple is generated using the following Channel Mapping settings: IP: Use Consecutive values (per port) UDP port: Use same value Dial Plan The Receive_Call activity is configured as call destination.

+Category Settings SIP Settings The SIP port has the default setting [5060-]; only the first value of the series is used because of the TCP/UDP/TLS port: Use same value setting from the Execution Settings page.
 The SIP server you are running this test against must be configured in the Use external server area.
-Note : Since the test scenario itself supports authentication, you can configure the test to use authentication and enter the desired authentication settings in the UAC Authentication area.
+Note: Because the test scenario itself supports authentication, you can configure the test to use authentication and enter the desired authentication settings in the UAC Authentication area.
 Codec Settings The codec settings can be left unaltered.
-RTP Settings Since this test uses RTP streaming on the Generate DTMF/Detect DTMF script functions, the Enable media on this activity option is selected.
+RTP Settings Because this test uses RTP streaming on the Generate DTMF/Detect DTMF script functions, the Enable media on this activity option is selected.
 For this test, which uses consecutive values for the IP addresses, RTP ports for all channels can be configured to the default 10000 setting.
 Other Settings The IP version preference is set to IPv4, and no scenario variables need to be initialized.

-Note: Receive\Call uses the same settings as Make\Call, except for the Dial Plan page, which does not need to specify a destination activity, since it only terminates a call.
+Note: Re ceive_Call uses the same settings as Make_Call, except for the Dial Plan page, which does not need to specify a destination activity, because it only terminates a call.